Playbook 2026 · For Advanced Marketers

 −10–15%under-reports

-Cookie loss against the order-management or finance system.
-Consent-mode modeled conversions partially backfill the gap.
-Partially.
+Cookie loss against the order system, CRM or finance stack that acts as the real source of truth.
+Consent-mode modeled conversions partially fill the gap.
+Only partially.

 Per-account ranges.
-Verified against live data; included in the playbook with the diagnostic checks that produce them.
+Verified against live account data and included in the playbook with the diagnostic checks used to surface them.

-Advantage+ Shopping is gone.
-Smart Shopping is gone.
-Manual Lowest Cost on TikTok is gone.
-The replacements look similar from the outside and behave nothing like the originals underneath.
-The playbook walks each migration; the timeline below is the headline of each.
+Advantage+ Shopping disappeared.
+Smart Shopping disappeared.
+Manual Lowest Cost on TikTok disappeared.
+The replacements look familiar on the surface while behaving completely differently underneath.
+The playbook walks through each migration; the timeline below covers the headline shifts.

 PlatformMeta Ads